-- 14. All relevant general ledger transactions should be processed to allow trial balances to be made available for audit purposes with the draft financial statements.
-Any amendments made to the trial balances after the close of books should be discussed with NIAO staff and supported by an approved journal and any other underlying documentation.
+- 14. All relevant general ledger transactions should be processed to allow trial balances to be made available for audit purposes along with the draft financial statements.
+Amendments made to trial balances after the books are closed and the accounts are submitted for audit should be discussed with NIAO staff and be supported by approvals and other underlying documentation.
 Further adjustments may be required as a result of our audit findings. - 15.
-We will require access to schedules and documentation which support the figures and disclosures within the financial statements, and we would expect the draft account to have been subject to appropriate management review prior to submission for audit.
-A list summarising the key items of audit information required and the dates that we need them for will be agreed with the finance team prior to each audit visit. - 16.
-We will verify that the submitted financial statements and their supporting schedules have been subject to a detailed management review.
+We will require access to schedules and documentation which support the figures and disclosures within the financial statements.
+We expect the draft accounts to have been subject to a thorough review by management before they are submitted for audit. - 16.
+On receipt of the financial statements we will review them and the supporting schedules to ensure they are of sufficient quality for the audit to proceed per the timetable agreed.
+NIAO produce some checklists for this purpose and recommend it as a useful reference point for management's own review.